-According to Chapter I of the National Correct Coding Initiative (NCCI) manual, the use of modifier 25 applies to E/Ms performed on the same day as a minor procedure, those services with a global period of 10 days or less.
-The modifier is also used with E/Ms performed on the same date as services such as x-rays and injections.
+According to Chapter 1 of the National Correct Coding Initiative (NCCI) Policy Manual, the use of modifier 25 applies to E/Ms performed on the same day as a minor procedure with a global period of 10 days or less.
+The modifier is also used when E/Ms are performed on the same date of service as x-rays and/or injections.